Here’s What Your Career in Healthcare Consulting Could Look Like

 How do I know if I would make a good healthcare consultant?

-While no one article or test could tell you whether or not you would be a good fit for a career in healthcare consulting, there are certain aptitudes you might want to think about:
+While no one article or test could tell you whether or not you would be a good fit for a career in healthcare consulting, there are certain interests and aptitudes you might want to think about:

 Do you enjoy big-picture thinking, as well as drilling down into specific problems?
 Both types of thinking are sometimes required of healthcare consultants, who may be called upon to offer strategies and solutions to a healthcare institution’s issues.
 Those challenges can range from building a more efficient patient discharge system to reducing the rate of personnel turnover.